-The 2020 Global Terrorism Index shows that in 2019, terrorism deaths in Somalia fell to their lowest level since 2013, declining by 11.9 per cent to 569 deaths when compared to the prior year.
+The 2020 Global Terrorism Index by the Institute for Economics and Peace shows that in 2019, terrorism deaths in Somalia fell to their lowest level since 2013, declining by 11.9 per cent to 569 deaths when compared to the prior year.
 Terror-related incidents also fell by 16 per cent to 239 reported attacks in 2019.

 Al-Shabaab continued to conduct bombings against civilians and businesses as well as targeted assassinations of key government figures.
-Civilian deaths accounted for 36 per cent of terrorism deaths attributed to the group, followed by businesses at 22 per cent and government targets at 20 per cent.
+Civilian deaths accounted for 36% of terrorism deaths attributed to the group, followed by businesses at 22% and government targets at 20 per cent.

 Al-Shabaab’s presence is predominantly felt in the country’s southern provinces.
 Most attacks occurred in the capital city of Mogadishu where 44 per cent were carried out.

 Although the number of attacks on civilians in Mogadishu declined by 22%, civilian deaths more than tripled, highlighting the increase in the lethality of attacks.

 This increase in lethality was driven by a series of particularly deadly attacks, including a truck bombing by Al-Shabaab in December 2019 which killed more than 84 people at a police checkpoint.